withastro/astro/docs/src/pages/guides/deploy.md

 ## GitLab Pages

 1. Set the correct `buildOptions.site` in `astro.config.mjs`.
-2. Set `build.outDir` in `astro.config.mjs` to `public`.
-3. Create a file called `.gitlab-ci.yml` in the root of your project with the content below.
+2. Create a file called `.gitlab-ci.yml` in the root of your project with the content below.
 This will build and deploy your site whenever you make changes to your content:

    ```yaml
    image: node:10.22.0